Rui-Pedro-Pires/Push-Swap/README.md

 By following such operations, the program minimizes the steps required to sort the numbers.

 ## Bonus Features
-If the mandatory part works perfectly, I implemented a bonus:
+I also implemented the following bonus:
 - Created a `checker` program that verifies if the list of operations actually sorts the stack properly.

 ## Installation